- As low as $232/Night

 - Approximately 986 square feet

-Our corner unit within the Myrtle Beach Resort A Building offers simple indoor access to the beach front and ocean front pool areas.
+Our corner unit within the Myrtle Beach Resort A Building offers painless indoor access to the beach front and ocean front pool areas.
 This corner location provides expansive vistas and natural light in the master bedroom as well as the ability to watch your kids play at the playground, pool and lazy river from the kitchen.
-It is nice to sit and relax on the outdoor balcony and savor the sounds of the ocean or join your friends at the cabana bar and appreciate a friendly game of volleyball at the beach volleyball court.
+It is nice to sit and relax on the outdoor balcony and appreciate the sounds of the ocean or join your friends at the cabana bar and savor a friendly game of volleyball at the beach volleyball court.
 The indoor pool, hot tub, sauna and exercise areas in Building B are conveniently located to this unit or take a leisurely walk toward the front of the resort to play tennis, pickle ball or putt on the putting green.
-Appreciate feeding the ducks and turtles that frequent the many ponds within the resort.
-This peaceful location provides a peaceful setting for calming and countless activities for entertainment!
+Savor feeding the ducks and turtles that frequent the many ponds within the resort.
+This peaceful location provides a relaxing setting for calming and countless activities for entertainment!
 Make your reservation for a ideal vacation today!

 About the Area